 Making the Burger Patties:

-- In a small bowl, combine the spices: cumin, oregano, ground coriander, crushed smoked chili flakes, lemon zest, pepper, and salt.
+- Combine the spices in a small bowl: cumin, oregano, ground coriander, crushed smoked chili flakes, lemon zest, pepper, and salt.

-- In a large bowl, add the ground lamb and the Mediterranean spice mix.
+- Add in a large bowl, the ground lamb and the Mediterranean spice mix.
 Gently combine.

 - Heat the electric grill at medium-high heat (400F) then reduce to 350F.
 You can use the flat or grill side.
 I prefer to use the flat surface.